syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 The [DataGridRowExcelExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowExcelExportingEventHandler.html) delegate allows you to customize the styles for record rows and group caption rows.
 The `RowExporting` event is triggered with [DataGridRowExcelExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowExcelExportingEventArgs.html) that contains the following properties:

-* Range – Specifies the Excel range to be exported.
-It provides full access to the exporting cell in Excel.
+* Range – Specifies the excel range to be exported.
+It provides full access to the exporting cell in excel.
 * Record – Gets the collection of underlying data objects that are exported.
 * RowType – Specifies the row type by using `ExportRowType` Enum.
 You can use this property to check the row type and apply different styles based on the row type.
 * Worksheet – Sets the Worksheet properties such as sheet protection, gridlines, and so on.